-There is no single philosophy or style put forward by the faculty of the 3D (Sculpture) MFA program.
+There is no single philosophy or style put forward by the faculty of the MFA: 3D (General, Fibers, and Metals) program.
 Some graduate students work with traditional materials and processes including glass, ceramics, wood, metal, and fibers; others create technology-driven objects using kinetic, interactive, video or electronic elements.

 The MFA Program